WomensCodingCircle/CodingCircleJavascript/README.md

 ## Lesson 9 JQuery 1
 In lesson nine you will learn about jquery's selectors and DOM manipulation **Project** A website with a hypnotizing ever changing mosiac

+## Lesson 10 JQuery 2
+In lesson ten you will learn about jquery method chaining, callback functions, events, and attributes **Project** A restraunt website